Project Builder

 Like a coach or mentor, the Project Builder Facilitator guides your team from brainstorming through project scope building and/or grant writing over 4-6 months.
 Your Facilitator will help support the launch of your ideas, and they will equip you with the resources and relationships you need to apply for funding and build ongoing resilience in your community.

-After the 4-6 month time period, your project might be suited for Adapting Together's Climate Impact Grants (which will fund projects up to $25k) as well other local, state, or national grant funding programs or their community's Capital Improvement Plan (CIP).
+After the 4-6 month time period, your project might be suited for Adapting Together's Climate Impact Grants (which will fund projects up to $25k) as well other local, state, or national grant funding programs or your community's Capital Improvement Plan (CIP).

-- Applicants must either be a
+- Applicants must be one of the following:

-- An adult individual (18 years+) or group that will work in partnership with either a 501(c)(3) nonprofit organization or fiscal sponsor
+- An adult individual (18 years+) partnering with a fiscal agent.

 - Projects must address the current year's climate theme and adhere to theme criteria (above).
 In 2025, this theme is flooding and/or extreme heat in the Great Bay Watershed.